 As important as it is to resolve an outage, it’s just as important to analyze the root cause and take steps to ensure it doesn’t happen again.
 Our incident response workflow has built-in tools for collaborative documentation so you can learn from the outages you’ve faced.
 Each incident has a remediation view, where you can create and track post-incident tasks as well as link postmortem documents and Datadog Notebooks.

-Our revamped Notebooks now support real-time collaborative editing, so your team can work together to document the incident response and investigation process using data-driven storytelling.
-For instance, you can add interactive metric graphs as a visual aid.
-Graphs in notebooks support all Datadog data sources and can be independently scoped to specific time ranges, so you can visualize an exact point during the incident.
+Datadog Notebooks supports real-time collaborative editing, so your team can work together to document the incident response and investigation process, or write and share postmortems.
+You can add interactive graphs from any Datadog data source and easily scope them to the exact time range of the incident.
 Full support for classic markdown also enables you to add rich context, like code snippets detailing how to resolve an issue.
 If the issue occurs again, you’ll have a full record of the steps you previously took to resolve it.

-Datadog’s new incident management platform, now in public beta, provides a streamlined set of features for responding to outages that’s fully integrated into the monitoring platform you already use.
+Datadog’s incident management product provides a streamlined set of features for responding to outages that’s fully integrated into the monitoring platform you already use, letting you seamlessly pivot from your alerts and data to your incident response workflow and back again.
 We’re working on adding even more features, enhancements, and integrations in the future.
-If you’re a Datadog customer, you can try out the Incidents UI today and request access to the Slack app private beta.
+If you’re a Datadog customer, you can try out the Incidents UI today, as well as the Datadog Slack App.
 If you’re new to Datadog, sign up for a 14-day free trial.

 For more information on using Datadog Incident Management, reach out to firstname.lastname@example.org or your sales representative.